BlaqueDevs/se-assignment-day-4-software-project-management-chibo-the-banker/README.md

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 Regular testing ensures high quality.
-High standards reduce the probability of bugs and problems in software.
+High standards reduce the probability of bugs and problems in software, it also increases the predictability of software which makes consumers or clients have more trust in developers

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+Adetailed project schedule allows for gray areas that have not been adressed to stand out and be addressed.
+A detailed project schedule can be shared with the whole team and

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?